All Episodes

 We're working on getting that from our archives.

-They said it was just awkward.
+It was just awkward.

-That is a profound influence of insult.
+That is a profound insult.

-Light skinned, not really, not really black.
+Light-skinned, not really, not really black.

-He doesn't sound like a black.
+And he doesn't sound like a black.

 That's what doesn't use a Negro dialect.

-It doesn't sound what what does a black person sound like?
+What does a black person sound like?

-They didn't say racist country, but it's implied Michael Eric Dyson this morning on MSNBC's Georgetown sociology professor questioned Professor, nothing to see here because official Washington is saying there's nothing to be worried about.
+Michael Eric Dyson this morning on MSNBC, Georgetown Sociology Professor, questioned, professor, nothing to see here because official Washington is saying there's nothing to be worried about.

-This is the dingy Harry comment.
+This is the Dingy Harry comment.

 I think the Democrats here are morally weak.